Anjali2192/freelancing_projects/Project 4/README.md

 ### 🚀 Features

-Fetches weather data from a public API (e.g., Weatherapi).
+-Fetches weather data from a public API (e.g., Weatherapi).

-Stores the fetched data in a date-based CSV file (e.g., details24-10-25.csv).
+-Stores the fetched data in a date-based CSV file (e.g., details24-10-25.csv).

-Automatically emails the CSV file every day.
+-Automatically emails the CSV file every day.

-Logs all activities and errors for debugging or tracking.
+-Logs all activities and errors for debugging or tracking.

-Can be scheduled to run daily using Task Scheduler.
+-Can be scheduled to run daily using Task Scheduler.

 ---